210712-Richard/Elizabeth-Kelvin.p1/README.md

 **TRMS Web Service**

-The Tuition Reimbursement System, TRMS, allows users to submit reimbursements for courses and training.
-The submitted reimbursement must be approved by that employee's supervisor, department head, and benefits coordinator.
-The benefits coordinator then reviews the grade received before finalizing the reimbursement.
+The Tuition Reimbursement System, TRMS, allows employees to submit reimbursements for courses and training.
+The submitted reimbursement must be approved by that employee's Manager, Director, and HR subsequently.
+The HR then reviews necessary information received before finalizing the reimbursement.
+The TRMS system has an automatic approval process where information submitted by employees will be approved or rejected automatically by their Direct supervisors.

 **Technologies Used**

-*Java
+  * Java

-*REST Services
+  * REST Services

-*JUnit

-*Log4J

-*Postman

-*NoSQL
+  * JUnit

+  * Log4J

+  * Postman

+  * NoSQL

-*AWS S3
+  * AWS S3

+**Features**

+**All employees can**

+* Login

+* Register

+* Logout

+* Submit Approval Form/MarkSheet

+* Resubmit Forms

+* Check Status

+**Manager/Director can**

+* Approve Submitted Information

+* Check Status

+**HR can**

+* Approve Submitted Information

+* Approve Reimbursement.